Machine learning the deuteron: new architectures and uncertainty quantification: Results

-We now turn our attention to analysing directly the ANN outputs: the wave functions.
-This is an instructive exercise that allows us to have clearer and more local indicators of model quality, in addition to the information provided by integrated quantities such as the energy or the fidelity.
-We show $20$ different instances of the wave functions of the $S-$ (top panels) and $D-$states (bottom panels) in Fig.~\ref{wf_var_wf}.
-To show the ``best" possible wave functions, we focus on the number of hidden nodes $N_\text{hid}$ that provide the lowest (central value of the) energies.
+We now turn our attention to analyzing directly the ANN outputs: the wavefunctions.
+This is an instructive exercise that allows us to have local indicators of model quality, in addition to the information provided by integrated quantities such as the energy or the fidelity.
+We show $20$ different instances of the wavefunctions of the $S-$ (top panels, (a)-(d)) and $D-$states (bottom panels, (e)-(h)) in Fig.~\ref{fig:wf_var_wf}.
+To show the ``best" possible wavefunctions, we focus on the number of hidden nodes $N_\text{hid}$ that provide the lowest (central value of the) energies.
 For all four architectures considered, this corresponds to $N_\text{hid}=100$.
 By looking at these instances directly, one gets an idea of the possible spread of variationally evolved models.
-Overall, we find that all networks provide very similar, high-quality representations of the benchmark wave function which is shown in dashed lines.
+Overall, we find that all networks provide very similar, high-quality representations of the benchmark wavefunction, which is shown in dashed lines.

 In most cases, the largest discrepancies occur towards the origin.
-As explained in Ref.~\cite{Keeble2020}, the presence of a $q^2$ factor in the energy integrals allows the networks to push a large amount of variance towards the origin.
-In other words, changing the wave function near the origin has no reflection on the global cost function.
-The large variance can be seen in the insets of all panels which show the behaviour of the wave functions close to the origin.
-For the $S-$state, one-layer models have relatively linear behaviours as $q \to 0$, whereas $2-layer$ networks saturate close to the origin.
-None of these behaviours matches the benchmark, showed in dashed lines, in this limit.
-We note that the $20$ realisations provide a relatively similar amount of deviations around a central value.
-This is in contrast to the $D-$state wave function of the $1$sc architecture, which has a large variation around the origin, in spite of providing the best overall energies.
+As explained in Ref.~\cite{Keeble2020}, the presence of a $q^2$ factor in the energy integrals allows the networks to push a large amount of variance towards the low-$q$ region.
+In other words, changing the wavefunction near the origin has no reflection on the global cost function.
+The large variance can be seen in the insets of all panels.
+For the $S-$state, one-layer models have relatively linear behaviors as $q \to 0$, whereas $2$-layer networks saturate close to the origin.
+None of these behaviors matches the benchmark, showed in dashed lines, in this limit.
+We note that the $20$ realizations provide a relatively similar amount of deviations around a central value.
+This is in contrast to the $D-$state wavefunction of the $1$sc architecture, panel (e) of Fig.~\ref{fig:wf_var_wf}, which has a large variation around the origin, in spite of providing the best overall energies.